Windows OS Hub

 select active worksheet in excel with powershell

-Then you can get values from cells in Excel worksheet.
-You can use different methods to get the cell values on the current Excel worksheet: using a range, a cell, a column or a row.
-See the examples of how to get data from the same cell below:
+To get a value from an Excel cell, you must specify its number.
+You can use several methods to get the cell values in the current Excel worksheet: using a range of cells, a cell, a column, or a row.
+See examples of getting data from the same cell below:

 $ExcelWorkSheet.Range("B4").Text